Alvarez Grant Program

 Requirements

-All students interested in applying for the Alvarez Guarantee Fund are required to attend a one-time information/grant planning session during the school year before submitting a grant application in order to be considered.
+All students interested in applying for the Alvarez Guarantee Fund are required to attend a one-time information session or one-on-one meeting during the school year during the school year before submitting a grant application in order to be considered.
 Students applying for the Alvarez Access fund are not required to attend an information session, but are invited to do so if they desire.
-All students are also required to complete a timely application (in its entirety), as well as submit items following their experience.
-Applications missing any documents and/or Statement of Support by the deadlines will not be considered.

-Information & Grant Planning Sessions
+Information Sessions & Grant Planning Workshops

-Learn more about the Alvarez Grant Program through a self-paced info session in WildcatSync (estimated 20 minutes).
-An info session is required for all applications for an Alvarez Guarantee.
-Students are encouraged to bring their pre-formed ideas to planning workshops to work with Sara Nobles to refine their proposals.
+Students are encouraged to bring their pre-formed ideas to planning workshops to work with Sara Nobles and Tynisha Brice to refine their proposals.
 Upcoming workshop dates will be:

 Application Process